Oluwole-Oni/oluwoleoni/README.md

 ● What  was  the  average  rental  duration  for  all  videos?
 ● Which  countries  are  Rockbuster  customers  based  in?
 ● Where  are  customers  with  a  high  lifetime  value  based?
 ● Do  sales  figures  vary  between  geographic  regions?

+**Data  Set**

+Rockbuster’s data set consist of film,film  inventory,  customers,  and  payments,country, city, actor, address and many other data tables highlighted in the data dictionary

 **Tools Used**
 pgAdmin4: For managing PostgreSQL databases.
 PostgreSQL: Relational database management system (RDBMS) used to store and query Rockbuster's data.